chrissyFraser/vander-weele-farms-llc/journals/megan_ehrlich.md

   - We designated tasks for endpoint
   - I will start on Customers tomorrow
   I realized I missed an entire page (1.5 huors of videos) on Fast APIs and now things are making MUCH more sense!
 I should be able to dive into some productive coding tomorrow.

+  10.06
+  Today I worked on:
+  - Customers
+  - ALL the customers (!)
+  - created:
+    - get_all_customers
+    - get_one_customer
+    - update_customer
+    - delete_customer
+    - create_customer - creates a customer, but gives a 400 Error: Bad Request
+It was good to finally get my hands on the code and start figuring out what things do.
+Everything tested and works, except the create customer error.